vjoel/tupelo/doc/faq.md

   - read scaling out (redundant array of sqlite example)

-  - process coordination of complex background job
+  - process coordination of complex background job; dataflow more complex than map-reduce

   - lightweight coordination: when you need task queues or other mechanisms and you don't want to run a standalone queue server